 Repeat these steps for three to five minutes or as per your capacity.
 This is the basic practice of the pranayama.

 If you are doing Sama Vritti to calm down, this basic version is sufficient.
 Do it more consciously if you are learning it in preparation for yoga practices.
 Bring awareness to the lungs and prana as it enters and leaves your body.
 Yoga students should also pay attention to the diaphragm and breathing patterns.
-It is the right time to learn how to link the mind to breathing.
+Now is the right time to learn how to link the mind to breathing.

 Breakdown and Detailed Explanation: